Find gentle ways to get more comfortable in your eighth month of pregnancy.

 - She’s ramping up skin protection.
-The fuzzy lanugo that was covering your baby during previous weeks is almost completely gone.
+The fuzzy lanugo that was covering your baby during previous weeks is almost completely gone by the time you've reached 34 weeks pregnant.
 However, the vernix coating (a waxy barrier that’s covering her skin for protection) is getting thicker, which is good since it’s preventing scraping and chafing.

 - She’s making your belly move!
 With less amniotic fluid—and less room—in your uterus, you’ll likely begin to see some of your baby’s body parts pushing out past the curve of your belly.
 Can you guess what that bump might be?